zerynth/docs-v3/docs/new_posts/2021-03-22-standard-library-json.md

 dump(fd, obj, indent=0)
 ```

-Save a JSON representation of the serialized obj* into *fd* file descriptor.
+Save a JSON representation of the serialized `obj` into `fd` file descriptor, indented by `indent` spaces.